redsymbol/csv2parquet/README.md

 # csv2parquet: Create Parquet files from CSV

-This simple tool creates Parquet files from CSV input.
-It requires [Apache Drill](https://drill.apache.org) to be installed.
+This simple tool creates Parquet files from CSV input, using a minimal installation of [Apache Drill](https://drill.apache.org).
 As a data format, [Parquet](https://parquet.apache.org) offers strong advantages over comma-separated values for big data and cloud computing needs;
 `csv2parquet` is designed to let you experience those benefits more